 Suggested by Erin Parker from Australian Mountains to Sea

 A must-do day trip from Adelaide for nature lovers and history buffs is a trip to the majestic Granite Island Recreation Park.

 Once you arrive, take a hike along the 2.9km Kaiki Walking trail to see what this Island is all about!
-You’ll be immersed by the beauty of the unusual granite formations, breathtaking panoramic views and feel the power of the ocean with the crashing waves.
+You’ll be immersed in the beauty of the unusual granite formations, breathtaking panoramic views and feel the power of the ocean with the crashing waves.

-This trail also includes the creative sculpture trail which features art from local, national and international artists.
+This trail also includes the creative sculpture trail, which features art from local, national and international artists.

 A colony of little penguins live on the island, providing an excellent opportunity to view these beautiful animals in their natural habitat.
 Dusk is the best time to view the little penguins returning from their day at sea.

 Take advantage of whale watching season, to view the majestic whales migrating to the warmer waters of South Australia to give birth and nurse their young.
 The season runs from May 1st to October 31st.